Notes on the Geography of Nigeria: Lagos

 See Donald W. Griffin's "Urban Development in Africa: the Case of Lagos," in The California Geographer, 1967.

 Here's that shopping slum; the central mosque is in the distance.
 (It must have its fans, but Kaye Whiteman calls it "a flat-pack mosque found all over the Islamic World."

 Elspeth Huxley had her doubts about the slum-clearance scheme from its early days.
-"A splendid plan has been prepared to clear these stinking Lagos stew... it is to cost £20,000,000 for the first ten years.
+"A splendid plan has been prepared to clear these stinking Lagos stews... it is to cost £20,000,000 for the first ten years.
 The initial stage is to build 5,000 houses on the mainland into which to move the occupants of the first block to be purged....
 Experts from Britain have drawn these plans; the [new] houses are to be built at a density of sixteen to the acre and to be several storeys high."
 What was it all for?
 Huxley thought she knew the answer: "The demand for slum-clearance has not come from the Lagosians; it has come from the British, who live in comfort and feel ashamed..."
 See Whiteman, Lagos: A Cultural History, p.
 64 and Huxley's Four Guineas, p.
 178.

-So the scheme was never completed, but the market function continues in high gear, here along Martin Street, immediately north of the slum-clearance area and close to the Shitta Bey mosque.
+So the scheme was never completed, but the market continues in high gear, here along Martin Street, immediately north of the slum-clearance area and close to the Shitta Bey mosque.

 Long ago the city expanded far beyond Lagos Island: three bridges link it on the north to the mainland; others run south to Victoria Island.
 The Carter Bridge, running north, replaces two earlier Carter Bridges, the first built of wood in 1900 and the second, of iron, built in 1931.